Skip to Main Content

 What to Know Before You Go

-Given the limited publicly available data, a few practical notes are worth stating plainly.
 Monks on the Commons is located at 120 South Aurora Street in downtown Ithaca, a walkable distance from most Commons-area accommodation and easily reached from Cornell's campus.
-No phone number or booking website is indexed in current venue data, which makes direct in-person inquiry the most reliable pre-visit step.
-Hours, pricing, and menu format should be confirmed on arrival or through local Ithaca sources rather than online listings, which may not reflect current operations.
-Visitors with firm reservation requirements or dietary needs that benefit from advance discussion would be leading served treating this as a walk-in discovery rather than a pre-planned anchor of a tight itinerary.
+Direct in-person inquiry is the most reliable pre-visit step.
+Hours, pricing, and menu format can be confirmed on arrival or through local Ithaca sources.
+Visitors with firm reservation requirements or dietary needs that benefit from advance discussion should plan accordingly.

 For those building a fuller picture of Ithaca dining across a multi-day visit, the South Aurora and Commons corridor supports a range of meal formats and price points, and Monks on the Commons represents one room within a genuinely varied independent ecosystem worth exploring across multiple sittings.